kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ### Stdout - Log Steps
 Since we need to approximate the total number of steps before minikube starts, we need to know the general steps we expect to execute before starting.

-I propose creating a registry of logs, which is prefilled with all expected steps.

-The registry will be prefilled with the following steps:
+I propose creating a registry of logs, which is prefilled with the following steps:

 * "Minikube Version"
 * "Selecting Driver"